McTsts/Minecraft-String-Utilities/README.md

 You can obtain player names as a char array, by using the [player head loottable](https://github.com/MinecraftPhi/MinecraftPhi-modules/blob/master/phi.playerinfo/src/datapack/data/phi.playerinfo/loot_tables/get_head.json) and then copying the name from the created skull into the string parser.
 You then can do various things with the player's name.

 ### Commandblock Output
 You can also use string parsing to get data from commandblock outputs you can't otherwise access.
 For example the time at the start of every command (e.g. `/help me`, the time is not the same as unix timestamp, the command block time is a) local time and b) only hours/minutes/seconds) as well as the output of `/seed`.
 To do this you would first execute the command in a command block, then copy the `LastOutput` of this command into the string parser.
-This process can be optimized a lot by using a prep string, max chars and limiting the char set it searches for.
+This process can be optimized a lot by using a prep string, max chars, and limiting the char set it searches for.

 ### Getting Width
 Getting the length of a non-JSON string is just a matter of parsing it and then using a look-up table for all characters you want to support.
 You then add up the widths of all characters (while respecting that the gap between characters is 1 pixel).

 You can for example use this to determine the length of a player name, then using [negative spaces](https://github.com/AmberWat/NegativeSpaceFont) in team prefix/suffixes to replace the player name with a different text.